harshitkapoor03/path-controller/README.md

 even if it is on the first pass of a path that happens to go near the goal coordinates mid-run.
-The `_goal_armed` flag only flips to `True` after `_last_closest_idx` reaches within 10 indices of the end of the full path array — meaning the robot has physically consumed the entire trajectory.
+The `_goal_armed` flag only flips to `True` after `_last_closest_idx` reaches within 10 indices of the end of the full path array , meaning the robot has physically consumed the entire trajectory.
 Only then does proximity to the goal trigger a stop.
 This is the same two-condition goal check used in Nav2's goal checker plugin.
+This was implemented to avoid the case where robot would stop prematurely if the trajectory loops back to starting point and goes on.

 **Initial heading from spline lookahead:**

-Early versions set the robot's initial heading toward waypoint[1] — a straight line approximation.
+Early versions set the robot's initial heading toward waypoint[1] , a straight line approximation.
 The controller steers toward the lookahead point on the curved spline, not toward waypoint[1].
 The spline curves away immediately, so there was always a heading error at t=0 causing an error spike.
-The fix computes the actual first lookahead point on the spline before the robot spawns and sets the initial heading exactly toward that point — giving zero heading error at t=0 for any waypoint set.
+The fix computes the actual first lookahead point on the spline before the robot spawns and sets the initial heading exactly toward that point , minimizing heading error for any waypoint set.

 ### Code Architecture